CharlesGueunet/vimmic/README.md

 Notice you can use whatever you want in `$DIRNAME`, as long as you do not modify the directory path afterward (as it may break the symbolic link).
+You can even put your Vim configuration in the ".config" folder.

 If you want to update all plugins at once, simply run `:Update` in Vim.